mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 So when you register a provider either directly or via one of the convenience functions (`service()`, `factory()` or `value()`) the provider injector creates an instance of the provider.
 If you registered a provider factory or constructor function with dependencies, dependencies are injected from the *provider cache*.
 This explains why you can only take in providers or constants as dependencies in provider factory or constructor functions (And remember we're not talking about dependencies injected into the `$get` function, that's different).
 It then puts the provider in the provider cache.

 When a controller, directive or filter is created, the instance injector tries to inject dependencies from the *instance cache*.
 If it can't find a dependency there, it then looks to see if there is a provider for the dependency in the *provider cache*.
 If there is, it calls the `$get` function on the provider to get the instance.
 It resolves the dependencies of the `$get` function the same way it does for controllers, directives and filters; first checking the *instance cache* and if it can't find it there, tries to find a provider, and so on.
-The instance returned by the provider `$get` function is injected and then cached in the instance cache for future use.
+The instance returned by the provider `$get` function is then cached in the instance cache for future use.

 I put constants and decorators last as it will probably be easier to see how they fit in after this point.